 Born and raised in Rochester, NY, Juliet relocated to Boston to attend Berklee College of Music on a vocal scholarship.
 Within a year of playing her first local gig, Juliet had performed, both solo and with her band, in some of Boston’s best clubs and gained the attention of publications such as the Boston Globe, which proclaimed her to be “on the cusp of stardom.”

 Her debut album, All Dressed Up (2005), featured nine songs that garnered awards from Billboard Magazine and Berklee College of Music, and led Juliet to being chosen as a semi-finalist in the Acoustic Live competition in Los Angeles and invited to take part in the prestigious NY Songwriters’ Circle.

-Following the release of Leave the Light On, Juliet embarked on a tour of performances at festivals and clubs across the country, from Boston to Los Angeles.
-Highlights included sharing the stage with international act Travis, and opening for classic rock legends America in front of an audience of 10,000.
-Juliet was named ‘best female vocalist in Boston’ in a poll by Boston’s WBZ-TV, and received glowing coverage in print and television media across the northeast, garnering comparisons to piano-driven acts such as Keane and The Fray.
-A national radio campaign in the latter half of 2007 led to songs from Leave the Light On being added into rotation at over 175 radio stations across the country, including Boston’s renowned AAA tastemakers WBOS and WXRV.
+Following the release of her sophomore album Leave the Light On (2007), which included songs that have since been featured on “The Real World,” “The Hills” and “Tough Love,” Juliet embarked on a tour of festivals and clubs across the country, from Boston to Los Angeles.
+Highlights included sharing the stage with international act Travis and opening for classic rock legend America in front of an audience of 10,000.
+Juliet was named ‘best female vocalist in Boston’ in a poll by Boston’s WBZ-TV, and received glowing coverage in print and television media across the northeast, with the Boston Globe recognizing the album for being “an astonishingly slick independent CD with a big studio sound.”